How do I get signed by a label when I am an independent artist?

 This guide will help you navigate the process as smoothly and quickly as possible so that your music career is taken care of from start to finish.

-Thinking like a label in order to get signed
+Thinking like a label to get signed

 - There are limited resources which a lot of artists compete about